Murders of Abigail Williams and Liberty German: Trial and sentencing

 A clinical psychologist who worked for the Indiana Department of Corrections Behavioral Health testified on behalf of the defense that Allen was "diagnosed with a serious mental illness" and that he had a "grave disability".
 She testified that Allen told her that he had "originally planned to sexually assault the victims but ran away when he saw a van nearby, and he had cut the girls' throats and covered their bodies with sticks."
 The defense hired a neuropsychologist from Carmel, Indiana who testified at trial that Allen had "pretty severe depression" and work-related stress and anxiety.

 The jury, which had been sequestered during the trial, began deliberations on November 7.
 On November 11, 2024, Allen was convicted on all counts.
 On December 20, 2024, Judge Gull sentenced Allen to 65 years for the murder of German and 65 years for the murder of Williams, with the terms to be served consecutively, resulting in a total of 130 years in prison.
-Allen was then transported to Westville Correctional Facility (and later the Pendleton Correctional Facility), where he is serving his 130-year sentence.
+Allen was then transported to Westville Correctional Facility, and later the Pendleton Correctional Facility.

+On July 18, 2025, Allen was transferred out of Indiana to the Lexington Assessment and Reception Center in Lexington, Oklahoma.
+According to the Oklahoma Department of Corrections, authorities responded to WTHR-TV, explaining that the state had an interstate compact agreement with Indiana since 2017, and has the same agreement with several other states.

 Later developments

-On April 9, 2025, the Indiana State Police interrogation video and prison confession of Richard Allen were released to the public.
+On April 9, 2025, the videos of Allen's Indiana State Police interrogation and prison confession, which had been played during his trial, were released to the public.
 In one of the videos, Allen is seen denying the murders the day of his arrest.
 Another video features eight phone conversations between Allen, his wife, and his mother, where he is heard confessing to the murders.

-This was the first time the recordings had been made public, though they had previously been heard during Allen's trial for the murders.
+On 21 September 2026, the Indiana Court of Appeals heard an appeal of Allen's murder convictions.
+Allen alleged that his confessions had been false and should not have been shown to the jury, claiming he had suffered a mental breakdown while in solitary confinement and had become convinced that he committed the murders.
+In response, lawyers for the state argued that he had made several incriminating statements before his psychological breakdown, and had continued to do so after his condition improved.
+Allen's lawyers also argued that the trial judge had wrongly barred them from calling an expert witness who would have testified that the murders "appeared to be a ritual sacrifice by people who worshipped Odin, the king of the gods in Norse mythology", and from questioning whether it was possible to conclusively link the bullet found at the crime scene to his gun.